containerbuildsystem/atomic-reactor/docs/garbage_collection.md

 4. Pre-publish plugins are run.
    * `squash` creates new image by squashing the layers of built image.
 The original image is deleted.
-4. Post-build plugins are run.
+5. Post-build plugins are run.
    * `all_rpm_packages` plugin creates container from the built image, runs it, and then deletes it.
+6. Exit plugins are run.
    * `remove_built_image` removes the built image and the pulled base image from the set of node's docker images.

 ## Built images

-The plugin `remove_built_image` deletes the built image.
-These images may leak if the build fails after the image is created but before the plugin is run.
+The plugin `remove_built_image` deletes the base and built image.
+These images may leak if the build fails in a way that prevents exit plugins from running.

-We need to figure out whether Atomic Reactor should try harder to remove the image (e.g. by moving this feature out of a plugin) or if it should implement some garbage collection mechanism that recognizes unused containers created by Atomic Reactor and deletes them.

 ## Base images